Current Lab Members

 Matt Tsuruda (he/him)

-I am a M.Sc. student in the Plant Science program.
-I completed my B.Sc. at UBC in Biology.
+I am a Ph.D. student in the Plant Science program.
+I completed my B.Sc. at UBC in Biology, and M.Sc. here in the PIEE lab.
 I have long been interested in insects, biodiversity, and sustainable agriculture, which led me to my current project.
 I am interested in the ways that habitat enhancements affect insect biodiversity in agroecosystems.
 As agricultural intensification increases worldwide, natural habitat and biodiversity have seen declines which can result in increased occurrences of pest outbreaks.
 Of particular interest to me is the invasive spotted-wing drosophila, which causes tremendous damage to crops and threatens the livelihoods of many growers.
 I spend the majority of my free time skateboarding, hiking and playing video games!

 tsuruda[at]mail.ubc.ca